-Photography is both an amazing creative outlet and a lucrative business.
+Need portrait photography pricing information?
+We get it!
+Photography is both an amazing creative outlet and can be a lucrative business.
 Portrait photography is one of the most popular niches to specialize in.
 Plenty of photographers can earn comfortable livings shooting portraits with no prior training or experience.

 Curate your gear bag

 You can expect to pay anywhere from $1,000 to upwards of $5,000 for a professional full-frame DSLR camera body, like the Nikon D850.
-Not only does this model offer image resolutions of 45.7 Mp for the clearest portraits possible, but it also has a unique tilted touchscreen for flexibility while shooting.
+This model offers image resolutions of 45.7 Mp for the clearest portraits possible.
+It also has a unique tilted touchscreen for flexibility while shooting.

 You’ll likely spend years putting together your ideal setup based on your experiences in the studio or on the street.
-As your business continues to grow, you can invest in higher quality equipment, which will, in turn, allow you to raise your prices.
+As your business continues to grow, you can invest in higher-quality equipment, which will, in turn, allow you to raise your prices.

 Other photography business expenses

-Your photographer fee should be enough to cover all of your basic expenses and still make a comfortable profit.
+Your photographer fee should be enough to cover your basic expenses and still make a comfortable profit.
 You can track your income and expenses using software like Intuit Quickbooks.

 Portrait photography pricing options